Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Methods

-The material distribution in $\Omega_I$, constituting the device under design, is controlled by a design field $\xi(\textbf{r}) \in [0,1]$, which is iteratively updated to minimize $\Phi$ subject to a length-scale constraint \cite{ZHOU_ET_AL_2014} controlling the smallest possible feature size of the structure.
+The material distribution in $\Omega_I$, constituting the device to be designed, is controlled by a design field $\xi(\textbf{r}) \in [0,1]$, which is iteratively updated to minimize $\Phi$ subject to a length-scale constraint \cite{ZHOU_ET_AL_2014} controlling the smallest possible feature size of the structure.
 The design field is linked to the physics model by linearly interpolating the relative permittivity $\varepsilon_r(\textbf{r})$ in $\Omega_I$ between a background material ($\xi(\textbf{r}) = 0$) and the device material ($\xi(\textbf{r}) = 1$) after subjecting the design field to a standard smoothing and thresholding procedure \cite{WANG_ET_AL_2011}.
 All structures are designed starting from a single uniform initial guess ($\xi(\textbf{r}) = 0.5$).
-The facts that we select a fixed $\textbf{r}_0$ as our reference point to compute $V_{\textbf{r}_0}$ and enforce a minimum length scale of the optimized structures ensure that we do not rely on a lightning-rod type effect to create singularities in the electric field resulting in artificially small mode volumes \cite{Albrechtsen_2022b}.
+Selecting a fixed $\textbf{r}_0$ as our reference point to compute $V_{\textbf{r}_0}$ and enforcing a minimum length scale of the optimized structures ensure that we do not rely on a lightning-rod type effect at the surface to create singularities in the electric field resulting in artificially small mode volumes \cite{Albrechtsen_2022b}.
+We notice, that while the conventional definition of the mode volume as a position dependent measure of the local vacuum field strength is relevant for point dipoles, spatially extended emitters should employ a more general definition \cite{SALDUTTI_YI_MORK_2024}.
+For technical details regarding the numerical modeling, optimization problem and choice of hyper-parameters, see Supplementary Information \ref{SEC:SUPPLE_INFO}.